jotaprojects/product-preview-card-component/README.md

 Vite was a buzz word that I wanted to test and it seems to work fine but together with tailwind it was hard to set up so tailwind would apply the utility classes that I had entered in the html.
 Sometimes the changes didn't appear and it took some time to get it working again.
 I think I can try to use tailwind config a lot more in future projects.

 ### Continued development

 - Continue investigating both Vite and Tailwind for future projects.
+- Continue to try out grid instead of flex next time.
 - Read up on github pages.
 How to set up a different branch to get a live version of the code.
+(This I found on information about on [Vite](https://vitejs.dev/guide/static-deploy))

 ## Author